mrehkopf/vcs/README.md

 ![](./images/diagrams/code-flow.png)

  The above diagram shows a general step-by-step view of VCS's program flow. `Capture` communicates with the capture device (which will typically be running in its own thread), receiving frame data and setting hardware-side capture parameters. `Main` polls `Capture` to receive information about capture events.
-When it receives a new frame from `Capture`, `Main` sends the frame's data to `Scale` for scaling, which then forwards it to `Filter` for image filtering, which in turn sends it to `Record` to be appended into a video file (if video recording is enabled) and then to `Display` to be rendered onto VCS's output window.
+When it receives a new frame from `Capture`, `Main` sends the frame's data to `Scale` for scaling, which then forwards it to `Filter` for image filtering, which in turn sends it to `Display` to be rendered onto VCS's output window.

 | System  | Corresponding source code          |
 | ------- | ---------------------------------- |